Billy Castle

-Billy Joe Castle (born 14 July 1992 in Marchwood, Hampshire) is an English professional snooker player.
+Billy Joe Castle (born 14 July 1992 in Marchwood, Hampshire) is an English former professional snooker player.

 Career

 Castle came through the 2017 Q School by winning six matches to earn a two-year card on the World Snooker Tour for the 2017–18 and 2018–19 seasons.
 Prior to this Castle appeared in the 2015 English Amateur Championship final, losing 6–10 to Michael Rhodes.
 In 2017 he won the tournament by defeating David Lilley 10–8.